-(1) Agricultural land that adjoins statedesignated aquatic preserves and associated wetlands and natural tributaries, as defined in chapter 1 of this code, must preserve or create a 50-foot-wide native vegetated conservation buffer area between all agricultural lands and the natural waterbody and associated wetlands.

-- (2) The purpose of this conservation buffer is to capture or slow the movement of sediments, fertilizers, pesticides, pathogens, and heavy metals that may be concentrated in stormwater runoff and to allow for increased biodiversity and improved wildlife habitat. - (3) Stormwater runoff that is discharged through this conservation buffer must be routed through an indirect discharge such as an overflow or spreader swale or similar conveyance of a sufficient dimensions to reduce discharge velocities to historic rates or rates less than two feet per second. - (4) This conservation buffer area must be maintained as a forested buffer but may contain a grassed filter strip of up to 15 feet wide.
-A maintenance plan must be provided to control invasion of exotic vegetation.
-If native vegetation does not currently exist in the remainder of the buffer, native tree cover must be established within three years of issuance of the notice of clearing. - a.
-For purposes of this subsection, native tree cover means the planting and subsequent maintenance of longleaf pine, slash pine, and/or native oak trees at average spacings typical of indigenous pine flatwoods on Pine Island. - b.
-These trees must be Florida No. 1 or better grade, no less than four feet in height at time of planting, and with a guaranteed 80 percent survivability for a period of five years. - (5) Additional recommended design criteria are available in "Conservation Practice Standards" from the National Resources Conservation Service: - Standard 391 (Riparian Forest Buffer).
-Standard 393 (Filter Strip). - (6) These conservation buffer regulations will not be construed in a manner that violates the Agricultural Lands and Practices Act, F.S. § 163.3162, or the Florida Right-to-Farm Act, F.S. § 823.14.
+- (1) Agricultural land that adjoins statedesignated aquatic preserves and associated wetlands and natural tributaries must preserve or create a 50-foot-wide native vegetated conservation buffer area between all agricultural lands and the natural waterbody and associated wetlands. - (2) The purpose of this conservation buffer is to capture or slow the movement of sediments, fertilizers, pesticides, pathogens, and heavy metals that may be concentrated in stormwater runoff and to allow for increased biodiversity and improved wildlife habitat. - (3) Stormwater runoff that is discharged through this conservation buffer must be routed through an indirect discharge such as an overflow or spreader swale or similar conveyance of a sufficient dimensions to reduce discharge velocities to historic rates or rates less than two feet per second. - (4) This conservation buffer area must be maintained as a forested buffer but may contain a grassed filter strip of up to 15 feet wide.
+If native vegetation does not currently exist in the remainder of the buffer, native tree cover must be established within three years of issuance of the notice of clearing. - (5) Additional recommended design criteria are available in "Conservation Practice Standards" from the National Resources Conservation Service: - a.
+Standard 391 (Riparian Forest Buffer). b.
+Standard 393 (Filter Strip). - (6) These conservation buffer regulations will not be construed a manner that violates the Agricultural Lands and Practices Act, F.S. § 163.3162, or the Florida Right-to-Farm Act, F.S. § 823.14.

-CHAPTER 34 Zoning ARTICLE VI, DISTRICT REGULATIONS Division 9, Planned Development Districts
+CHAPTER 34 ARTICLE VI, DISTRICT REGULATIONS Division 9, Planned Development Districts